© Helen Murray

 The Royal Court pulls in big names, showcasing new work by established playwrights that’s often considered too ‘out there’ for other theatres.
 But it’s dedicated to incubating new talent as well, with in-house residencies and programmes designed to increase accessibility in theatre.
 That goes for the audiences too, because a seat here goes for a fraction of West End prices, ranging between £14 and £49.
 On Mondays, there’s a limited number of £12 tickets – and if you’re stout of leg, you can try to bag a standing ticket for 10p.
 They go on sale an hour before every show.

 The Royal Court’s a good spot to have in your arsenal of ‘cool, buzzy hangouts filled with artsy types’, whether you’re seeing a show or not.
-The basement bar and restaurant is a smart, brutalist-style space that serves up vegan dishes, burgers, cheeseboards and peanut butter brownies.
+In the warmer months a festoon-lit terrace bar spills onto Sloane Square itself, while the theatre’s basement bar and restaurant is a smart, brutalist-style space that serves up vegan dishes, burgers, cheeseboards and peanut butter brownies.
 By day, it’s a great spot to bring a laptop and get some work done; by night, it’s a bustling bar serving up craft beers, wines (picked out by Berry Bros & Rudd), and a gin that takes plastic out the ocean.

 We’ll drink to that.

 NOTE: To see what’s on at the Royal Court, and book tickets, head HERE.

 Royal Court Theatre | Sloane Square, SW1W 8AS

 Looking for culture on a budget?
 Read our ultimate guide to getting cheap theatre tickets